Hamza Ashraf

-Hamza Ashraf is a Queer Pakistani artist, writer, and documentary storyteller based in Leeds.
-Working across photography, poetry, moving image and installation, his practice explores the intersections of shame, worship, intimacy, love and queer identity through deeply personal and emotionally charged visual storytelling.
+Hamza Ashraf is a Queer Pakistani visual artist, writer, curator and designer based in Leeds, UK.
+Working across photography, poetry, moving image, and installation, his practice explores the intersections of shame, intimacy, worship, and queer identity through deeply personal and emotionally charged storytelling.

 Education